Access Tokens

 Organization Token

-- Navigate to Organization Settings > Access Tokens
+- Navigate to Organization Settings > Composer Tokens

 - Click Create Token